WELCOME TO THE ASSESSOR’S OFFICIAL WEBSITE

 In 2011 Hampton completed a revaluation of all properties within the community which resulted in the implementation of updated assessments that now reflect a valuation date as of April 1, 2011.

-Hampton’s 2013 tax rate has also been set at $18.31which reflects an increase of $0.54 from the 2012 rate.
+Hampton’s 2014 tax rate has also been set at $18.31which reflects a level rate as to 2013.
 With the use of the equalization ratio we can determine Hampton’s tax rate if equalized to 100% of market value. (a/k/a effective tax rate).